NSW E-scooter Shared Scheme Trial

 Project information

-The trial is expected to run for 12 months.
+Trials are expected to run for 12 months.

 Trial Locations

-Transport is looking for trial locations where e-scooters:
+Transport looked for trial locations where e-scooters:

 • may be a viable transport choice for customers